dotnet/csharpstandard/standard/classes.md

 #### 15.2.4.2 Base classes

 When a *class_type* is included in the *class_base*, it specifies the direct base class of the class being declared.
 If a non-partial class declaration has no *class_base*, or if the *class_base* lists only interface types, the direct base class is assumed to be `object`.
 When a partial class declaration includes a base class specification, that base class specification shall reference the same type as all other parts of that partial type that include a base class specification.
-If no part of a partial class includes a base class specification, the base class is object.
+If no part of a partial class includes a base class specification, the base class is `object`.
 A class inherits members from its direct base class, as described in [§15.3.4](classes.md#1534-inheritance).

 > *Example*: In the following code
 > ```csharp